zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

 ## Deployment

-Once we merge in your Pull Request, your profile will be viewable on [students.learn.co](), but we want you to be able to show all your friends your new website.
+Once we merge in your Pull Request, your profile will be viewable on [students.learn.co](), but we want you to be able to show all your friends your new website RIGHT NOW.
 Thankfully, GitHub makes this easy.

   1. Create a new branch called `gh-pages`
   2. Push that branch up to your fork